Nutty

 Hargreaves Lansdown app

-By the way, you don’t have to have just one investing account, you can use as any investment platforms as you like – the only restriction is paying into one Stocks & Shares ISA per year, but you can open as many General Investment Accounts (GIA) as you like.
+By the way, you don’t have to have just one investing account, you can use as many investment platforms as you like.

 You’ll have to pay Capital Gains Tax on your profits, but only if they exceed £3,000 within a tax year (April 6th to April 5th the following year).